The key points

 - Inject drugs into another person with a syringe without their knowledge or consent.

 Someone can be spiked with any type of drug, including:

-Drugs that have become known for their use by people who commit spiking in order to rape, sexually assault or sexually abuse someone – for example, Rohypnol, GHB or GBL.
+➡️ Drugs that have become known for their use by people who commit spiking in order to rape or sexually assault someone – for example, Rohypnol, GHB or GBL.
 These are commonly known as ‘date rape drugs’.
 However, people often also take these drugs out of choice, including on nights out or at parties.

 What happens when someone is spiked?

 - What the victim or survivor was spiked with.